false

 Stumble Guys’ ad creatives (Source: CAS Overseas Edition)

-Indonesian users love to shop online with 95% of Indonesian customers preferring to do online shopping on their phones.
+Indonesian users love to shop online.
+As many as 95% of Indonesian customers preferring to do online shopping on their phones.
 The best-selling categories include fashion products and accessories, beauty and personal care, electronics, and groceries.

-Social media platforms are a game-changer for e-commerce as 80% of Indonesian e-merchants choose to promote their products in digital communities.
+Social media platforms are a game-changer for e-commerce, with 80% of Indonesian e-merchants choose to promote their products in digital communities.

 Take Shopee, for example.
 They have garnered success in Indonesia by offering attractive cash rewards, free shipping, and discounts.
 At the height of the pandemic in 2021, Shopee dethroned Tokopedia as the No. 1 e-marketplace in the country.

-Ramadan is the ninth month of the Islamic calendar and is Indonesia’s most celebrated traditional festival.
+• Ramadan is the ninth month of the Islamic calendar and is Indonesia’s most celebrated traditional festival.
 During Ramadan, e-commerce apps see the most significant number of visits and games become a popular form of entertainment.
-During Ramadan, people have shorter working hours, tend to feel tired and hungry, and almost all physical shops are closed.
-Boredom therefore ensues, and the longing for fun games arises.
-Find out how to profit from Ramadan in our new e-book: DECODING CONSUMER BEHAVIOR IN RAMADAN: HOW BRANDS CAN RIDE ON THE WAVE?